 The current scientific consensus is that this virus can be spread within 2 meters (6 feet) if somebody coughs.
 Otherwise, the droplets fall to the ground and don’t infect you.
 It’s recommended that crowds be avoided.
 The CDC recommends all people with underlying health conditions and adults over 60 years of age should maintain a reserve of medication and grocery items and remain home.

 Our boutique practice has small amounts of traffic and our waiting room is usually uncrowded.
 With that, our team members are taking care to keep as much distance as possible from clients and each other.
+Seating in the lobby has been adjusted to allow for maximum distance.
+Support persons who wish to accompany someone to an appointment are asked to wait in the car instead of the waiting room.
 Our therapy rooms are spacious and allow for sessions to take place with 6+ feet of distance between you and your therapist.
 Also:

 - Instead of a handshake, we’ll offer you a friendly nod